apmlabs/ace-box/docs/custom-use-case.md

 Referring to the [Basic Obsevability Demo](#part-b-build-your-custom-use-case-ansible) example, we have used several OOTB Ansible roles (`k3s`, `dt-operator` and `app-easytrade`) to deploy all the needed modules within the ACE-Box VM.

 Check out the OOTB roles [ReadMe](/user-skel/ansible_collections/ace_box/ace_box/roles/Readme.md) for the complete list of Ansible roles natively provided by the ACE-Box framework.

+All the information and the instructions to use an OOTB Ansible role are contained in the ReadMe file located within the folder where the role is defined.

+For example, [dt-operator ReadMe](/user-skel/ansible_collections/ace_box/ace_box/roles/dt-operator/Readme.md) contains all the instructions to use and the `dt-operator` role.

 ## Custom Ansible Roles
 If a particular use-case requires actions beyond the OOTB roles, custom Ansible roles can be defined to meet those specific requirements.
 These custom roles can be integrated into the use-case's configuration, giving users flexibility while still maintaining a structured, automated approach.